Former Commanding Officers of The Calgary Highlanders

 Lieutenant-Colonel Clapperton was born in Calgary, Alberta and raised in Airdrie, Alberta.
 He completed a Bachelor of Science degree in Exercise and Heath Physiology and a Masters of Kinesiology degree in Exercise and Functional Fitness, both from the University of Calgary.
 LCol Clapperton has an academic interest in occupational fitness training and as partial fulfillment of his Masters degree, competed a study titled “Training for long distance load carriage in reserve infantrymen”.

 In 1988, LCol Clapperton joined the local army cadet corps.
 Highlights of his six years with 3016 RCACC (Calgary Highlanders) include the Leadership and Challenge course at the Banff National Army Cadet Camp in 1992 and the Basic Parachutist course in 1993.
 LCol Clapperton joined the Canadian Forces Primary Reserve in 1994 as a Private with The Calgary Highlanders and shortly thereafter was accepted into the Reserve Entry Scheme Officers program.
 Initially employed as a Platoon Commander, he has subsequently been tasked in every command and staff role with in The Calgary Highlanders.
 Following Militia Command and Staff Course in 2003, LCol Clapperton has served as the Unit Operations Officer, Officer Commanding A Coy, Officer Commanding HQ Coy and Deputy Commanding Officer for The Calgary Highlanders.
 From February to August 2007, he was deployed to Kabul, Afghanistan as a trainer and mentor to the Afghan National Army at the Kabul Military Training Centre.
 He returned to Kabul in April 2010 to work at the Afghan Command and Staff College.
 Domestically, he served as the Deputy Commanding Officer of Task Force Silvertip, the 41 CBG contribution to Op LENTUS for the flood response in Calgary in June 2013.
 In September 2013, LCol Clapperton was promoted to his current rank and assumed command of The Calgary Highlanders.
 He completed the Joint Reserve Command and Staff Program at the Canadian Forces College in July 2014.
-In June 2017, he relinquished command of The Calgary Highlanders and is presently employed as a member of the Directing Staff for the Primary Reserve Army Operations Course delivered by the Canadian Army Command and Staff College.
+In June 2017, he relinquished command of The Calgary Highlanders and after a term as a member of the Directing Staff for the Primary Reserve Army Operations Course delivered by the Canadian Army Command and Staff College, he was appointed as Commanding Officer of The Royal Regina Rifles in 2020.

 LCol Clapperton lives in Calgary with his wife, Devan Kublik, and in his civilian career is employed with the Calgary Police Service as the Manager of the Health, Safety and Wellness Section.
 In their spare time, they enjoy travelling and adventures in the mountains to hike, mountain bike and ski.